No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding

 First, establishing the convergence of cumulative regrets in the original space remains non-trivial: embedding inherently introduces information loss, and the quality of solutions recovered in the original space is tightly coupled with the construction of the embedding matrix \(\mathbf{\Phi}\).
 To illustrate this complexity, consider an extreme scenario where all infosets rely on a single advisor $p$ with full confidence.
 In such cases, the iterative updates would lack the diversity needed to explore the solution space effectively, making it implausible to converge to a high-quality solution.

 Second, even in the advisor space, proving that the embedded cumulative regret of a single advisor stably converges to zero remains challenging.
-This is because each infoset is simultaneously shaped by all advisors — a dynamic where their update processes are mutually interdependent, with adjustments to one advisor rippling through and altering the convergence trajectory of others.
+This is because each infoset is simultaneously shaped by all advisors--a dynamic where their update processes are mutually interdependent, with adjustments to one advisor rippling through and altering the convergence trajectory of others.

 Fortunately, we can show that when an advisor acts in isolation, Embedding CFR ensures its regret decreases.
 Embedding CFR can be conceptualized as follows: in iteration $T$, when player $i$ encounters an infoset \(I_q \in J\) ($J$ is an info-block relevant to player $i$) during the game, a random selection is made to decide with probability $\phi_{p,q}$ to act according to the strategy \(\sigma^T_i(e_p)\).
-Consider an approximate sampling scenario for Embedding CFR: in each iteration, we strictly need to consider all infosets in $J$.
-The key difference is that for each infoset, a selection must be made among \(e_1, \dots, e_m\) — choosing to interact and update according to a specific advisor's strategy.
-At a particular iteration $T$, it happens that player $i$ selects \(e_p\) for every infoset \(I_q\).
-This process is illustrated by the green and red arrows in Figure \ref{fig:embedding_cfr_driving}, where all infosets have selected advisor \(e_2\).
-This process approximates the impact of an advisor acting in isolation on its regret within Embedding CFR.
+Consider an approximate sampling scenario in Embedding CFR, each iteration strictly needs to consider all infosets in $J$; and the key difference is that for each infoset, a selection must be made among \(e_1, \dots, e_m\)--choosing to interact and update according to a specific advisor's strategy.
+At a particular iteration $T$, it happens that player $i$ selects \(e_p\) for every infoset \(I_q\) (as in Figure \ref{fig:embedding_cfr_driving}’s green/red arrows, where all infosets choose \(e_2\)); this approximates an advisor’s isolated impact on its regret.